Logan Lerman: Percy Jackson to present

 Lerman's next role was d'Artagnan, in director Paul W. S. Anderson's 3D film version of The Three Musketeers, which was released in the U.S. on October 21, 2011.
 Lerman was cast in the role without having to audition.
-He took the role because The Three Musketeers was one of the only books his paternal grandfather had taken with him when he "had to leave his home... as a young kid", in the 1930s.
+He took the role because The Three Musketeers was one of the only books his paternal grandfather had taken with him when he "had to leave his home... as a young kid" in the 1930s.
 Lerman trained in sword fighting for three months and wore hair extensions to portray d'Artagnan, whom he has described as "the most different character to me that I've ever played".
-The film received negative reviews, with Michael Phillips of the Chicago Tribune writing that "Lerman already has done solid work... but he's a blank slate here".
+The film received negative reviews, with Michael Phillips of the Chicago Tribune writing that "Lerman already has done solid work... but he's a blank slate here."

 Lerman starred in a film adaptation of Stephen Chbosky's novel The Perks of Being a Wallflower, playing the lead role, Charlie; filming took place in 2011, and the movie was released in September 2012.
-Lerman has described the film as a "life epic", and stated that he had been "torturing [himself] for... a few months in order to get inside Charlie's head".
+Lerman has described the film as a "life epic, and stated that he had been "torturing [himself] for... a few months in order to get inside Charlie's head."
 The movie received positive reviews, as did Lerman's performance.
-Leonard Maltin wrote that Lerman and his co-stars are "soulful", and "lift this film above the norm for coming-of-age stories", while Christy Lemire of the Associated Press wrote that, by the film's end, Lerman "bust[s] out, show[s] some range and reveal[s] he can really, truly act".
+Leonard Maltin wrote that Lerman and his co-stars were "soulful" and "lift this film above the norm for coming-of-age stories" while Christy Lemire of the Associated Press wrote that, by the film's end, Lerman "bust[s] out, show[s] some range and reveal[s] he can really, truly act".
 For his performance, Lerman was nominated for several awards, including Best Young Actor/Actress by the Broadcast Film Critics Association, and won a Teen Choice Award for Choice Movie Actor: Drama.

 Lerman played Lou in the independent drama film Stuck in Love; the film received a limited U.S. release in 2013.
 Lerman had initially been signed to appear in three Percy Jackson films.
 The second film in the series, Percy Jackson: Sea of Monsters, was released in August 2013, although no further films in the series have since been produced.

 Lerman played Ham, the son of prophet Noah, in the Biblical epic Noah, directed by Darren Aronofsky.
 Filming took place in 2012, in New York and Iceland, and Noah was released on March 28, 2014, to positive reviews.
 Lerman next starred in David Ayer's World War II-set film, Fury; in the film, Lerman's character is an American soldier fighting Nazi forces.
 Filming began in September 2013, and the movie received an October 2014 release.
 Reviews for Fury were positive; Matt Stieb of the San Antonio Current wrote that Lerman "manages to hold his own" opposite co-star Brad Pitt, and Lerman's performance was described as a "great turn" by Oliver Lyttelton of Indiewire.